curvenote/blog/content/blog/share-research-online-in-60-seconds.md

 :width: 100%
 ```

 Launchpad is also a great way to quickly try out Curvenote’s site generation capabilities on your content before setting up a permanent website with your own URL.
-Curvenote’s publishing tools are open source and our mission at Curvenote is to free science from the PDF, let us help you do that by getting your preprint, [supporting materials or thesis online](https://curvenote.com/docs/web).
+Curvenote’s publishing tools are open source, and our mission at Curvenote is to free science from the PDF.
+Let us help you do that by getting your [preprint, supporting materials or thesis online](https://curvenote.com/docs/web).